Sidewalk Design, Evaluation and Management: Maintaining Infrastructure and Reducing Liability Risk

 - Minimize liability due to trip and slip hazards

 Sidewalks and recreational trails are intended to provide a safe and durable surface for the public.
-The primary surface material for urban sidewalks has traditionally been concrete with recreational trails traditionally surfaced with hot mix asphalt.
-However, there is significant pressure in urban areas to provide “enhanced” treatments including interlocking, bricks, granite setts, stamped and coloured concrete and recycled products.
+The primary surface material for urban sidewalks has traditionally been concrete, with recreational trails traditionally surfaced with hot-mix asphalt.
+However, urban areas have significant pressure to provide “enhanced” treatments, including interlocking bricks, granite setts, stamped and coloured concrete and recycled products.

-Municipalities are faced with challenges on how to evaluate, approve and maintain these products.
-How can each be constructed and maintained in a cost-effective manner?
+Municipalities face challenges on how to evaluate, approve and maintain these products.
+How can each be constructed and maintained cost-effectively?
 How do I determine when to “fix” something?
 What is involved?
-What are the long-term costs to maintain this infrastructure?
-How to do I build and maintain sidewalks and trails to be compliant with codes such as the Accessibility for Ontarians with Disabilities Act?
+What are the long-term costs of maintaining this infrastructure?
+How do I build and maintain sidewalks and trails to comply with codes such as the Accessibility for Ontarians with Disabilities Act?